 This is a dense multi-stemmed evergreen woody herb with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
-It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, Hill Hardy Rosemary is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Rosemary is sutiable for the following landscape applications;

 - Mass Planting

 - Hedges/Screening

 - General Garden Use

-- Topiary

 - Herb Gardens

 - Container Planting